stanbrub/benchmark/VerifyCommandLine.md

 # Verify - Command Line Usage

 Users can run Verify in an IDE with a standard JUnit test plugin or from the command line.
 The Verify artifact (e.g. deephaven-verify-1.0-SNAPSHOT.jar) contains all dependencies needed to run the framework.
-The standalone console launcher for JUnit is used to run the tests, so all of its command line options are available deom Verify's main jar.
+The standalone console launcher for JUnit is used to run the tests, so all of its command line options are available from Verify's main jar.

 One difference is that when the command is run without arguments, rather than reporting and error as the Console Launcher does, Verify uses its own defaults.